-Vegetation is becoming established on both dams (Photo II.32 through II.34) and should be removed as part of the vegetation management program on site.
+Vegetation is becoming established on both dams (Photo II.32 through II.34) and should be removed as part of the vegetation management program documented in the OMS manual.
+Vegetation management should include clearing of any slash piles created from past clearing activities at the sludge impoundment.